benchristel/what-works/README.md

 - mostly invented by other people
 - some of this stuff has been known for 50+ years

+### If it hurts, backtrack and try something else

+- these are tools, not rules
-### Advice about software development is contextual.
+- Advice about software development is contextual.
 Stay skeptical.

-- these are tools, not rules
+- context: value-oriented projects, not cost-oriented
+  - cost-oriented projects are about reducing the cost of some existing (business or mathematical) process.
+    - suitable for OOP because while requirements may change, the scope of state and the nature of the interacting entities rarely changes
+  - value-oriented projects are about creating something that doesn't yet exist
+    - not suitable for OOP because scope of state, types of entities may change drastically

+### This book is for self-organizing engineering teams

+- cite Roy Osherove's XP+Scrum video

 ### This is all stuff that has actually worked in practice.

 ### This book can provide the start of a pattern language for your team.

-### If it hurts, backtrack and try something else

 ### This is all old news